By Richard Oliver

 “Simply put, the Alamodome is a valued asset that has put our community on the map, time and again, and improved our quality of life on so many levels,” San Antonio Mayor Ron Nirenberg said.

-The Dome will host its fifth Men’s Final Four in 2025, and recently was selected to host the Women’s Final Four in 2029.
-On December 29, the Valero Alamo Bowl attracted 63,000 fans.
+The Alamodome will host its fifth Men’s Final Four in 2025, and last month was selected to host the Women’s Final Four in 2029.

 The Bad Bunny and Elton John shows were part of the two largest tours in the world in 2023.
 The Bad Bunny concert broke the facility mark for gross ticket sales for one show when more than $11 million was recorded for the Sept.
-8 performance, which drew 54,000 people.
+8 performance.
+A crowd of 54,000 was on hand for the show.

 Additionally, the Dome saw more than 150,000 spectators attend seven University of Texas at San Antonio football games, including the Conference USA championship on Dec.
 2. In total, the Alamodome held 135 event days in 2022, with a similar schedule for 2023, exceeding the average of 115 event dates in previous years.